stateful/docs.runme.dev/docs/configuration/cell-level.md

 ### **Unnamed vs Named cells**

 On Runme cells are unnamed by default.
 Unless a user names a cell manually, a generated name is provided for each cell.
-We recommend you DO NOT name a cell when using the CLI mode, you can use the VS code extension to name the file in the configuration settings.
+We recommend you DO NOT name a cell when using the CLI mode, you can use the VS Code extension to name the file in the configuration settings.

 ![cell-naming](../../static/img/cell-naming.png)